 - 4 large windows in each classroom as well as energy efficient LED lights produce a bright interior conducive to learning.

 - Proprietary insulation and floor system provide insulation values of R-43.

-- Ballistic panels for the bathroom and utility rooms are available to create classrooms with “safe” areas.
+- Ballistic panels for the utility rooms are available to create classrooms with “safe” areas.

 - Portable power generation, power distribution systems, as well as ruggedized HVAC systems are available.

 - An experienced construction team from Alaska Structures is included in the price.

 The Denali Classroom System offers a long list of benefits compared to typical portable classrooms, including:

 - Designed for permanent or temporary use.